What are the Side Effects of CBD Oil?

 What Side Effects Does CBD Have?

 Derived from cannabis plants like hemp, cannabinoids such as CBD interact with your native endocannabinoid system.
-This central system’s responsibility is to maintain the body’s homeostasis for a wide array of systems, including sleep, mood, anxiety, pain, appetite, and immune response.
+This central system’s responsibility is to maintain the body’s homeostasis for a wide array of systems, including sleep, mood, mentality, appetite, immune response and more.
 Each day, our outside environment influences your systems, causing them to fluctuate.
 The endocannabinoid system is constantly working to keeping them in balance.
 CBD and other cannabinoids support the efforts of this naturally occurring endocannabinoid system.

 CBD is thought to be well-tolerated and safe for human consumption.
 According to WebMD, “CBD doses of up to 300 mg daily have been used safely for up to 6 months.
 Higher doses of 1200-1500 mg daily have been used safely for up to 4 weeks.”
 There have been some reports of dry mouth, low blood pressure, lightheadedness, and drowsiness, the health information site reports.